Cvmcosta/ltijs/docs/provider.md

 ### Idtoken

-The `idtoken` will contain the platform and user information, and will be stored in the `res.locals.token` object, or the `token` parameter if the `onConnect` is being used:
+The `idtoken` will contain the platform and user information that is context independent, and will be stored in the `res.locals.token` object, or the `token` parameter if the `onConnect` is being used:

 ```javascript
 onConnect(async (token, req, res) => {